scottmattes1/superstore-project/README.md

 - 2017-03-23 <= 6,000
 - 2014-09-08 <= 10,000

+The following 11 columns were kept from the original dataframe: 'customer_id', 'order_date', 'segment', 'state', 'region', 'product_id', 'category', 'sales', 'quantity', 'discount', and 'profit'

 The data was split 80/10/10 for time-series analysis to train the model

+Note: no duplicates were found in this dataset

 # <a name="exploration"></a>Data Exploration